oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 ![](retention_mapper.svg)

-The black and red numbers at some anchor points show how much the fitted mapping departs from those anchors to enforce a strictly invertible function.
+The black and red numbers at some anchor points show how much the fitted mapping departs from those anchors.
 The inferred mapping is fully satisfactory, but you may want to tune the smoothing strength if the anchor points are noisy or not fully trustworthy.
 In the derivative plots, for example, we see noticeable oscillation on the left side.
 Increasing `λ_min` reduces overfitting (less wiggle, more stability), while increasing `λ_max` can help recover monotonicity when a fit would otherwise fail.
 The mapper object stores the value of the λ tuning parameter that was selected.

 ```@example 1
 mapper.lambda
 ```

-We see that it was optimized value is close to its default minimum.
+We see that the optimized value is close to its default minimum.
 Let us increase `λ_min` from its default (`1e-12`) to `1e-8` and examine the effect on the derivative plots.

 ```@example 1
 # Fit mapping function with λ_min set to 1e-8